sniffnet/sniffnet-website/download.md

   - [Linux (DEB)](https://github.com/GyulyVGC/sniffnet/releases/latest/download/Sniffnet_Linux.deb) (9.2 MB)
   - [Linux (RPM)](https://github.com/GyulyVGC/sniffnet/releases/latest/download/Sniffnet_Linux.rpm) (11.4 MB)

-In case of problems with the installation, make sure your system has the [required dependencies](https://github.com/GyulyVGC/sniffnet#required-dependencies).<br/>
+In case of problems with the installation, make sure your system has the <a target="_blank" href="https://github.com/GyulyVGC/sniffnet#required-dependencies">required dependencies</a>.<br/>
-If problems persist, check if the issue has already been solved on [GitHub](https://github.com/GyulyVGC/sniffnet) and don't hesitate to contact me if you still have doubts (you can open an [issue](https://github.com/GyulyVGC/sniffnet/issues) or a [discussion](https://github.com/GyulyVGC/sniffnet/discussions)).
+If problems persist, check if the issue has already been solved on <a target="_blank" href="https://github.com/GyulyVGC/sniffnet">GitHub</a> and don't hesitate to contact me if you still have doubts (you can open an <a target="_blank" href="https://github.com/GyulyVGC/sniffnet/issues">issue</a> or a <a target="_blank" href="https://github.com/GyulyVGC/sniffnet/discussions">discussion</a>).

 <hr/>